benfred/py-spy/remoteprocess/README.md

 - Getting a stack trace for a thread in the target process
 - Resolve symbols for an address in the other process

 This crate provides implementations for Linux, OSX and Windows.
-Note that currently the stack trace functionality is currently limited to 64-bit Linux and OSX.

 ## Usage